umccr/htsget-rs/htsget-search/README.md

 To produce the smallest byte ranges, htsget-rs needs to find this data somewhere else.
 There are two ways to accomplish this:
 * Get the data from the underlying target file, by seeking to the start of a BGZF, and reading until the end of the block is found.
-* Get the data from an auxillary index file, such as GZI.
+* Get the data from an auxiliary index file, such as GZI.

 Currently, htsget-rs takes the latter approach, and uses GZI files, which contain information on all BGZF start and end positions.
 However, this is not ideal, as GZI contains more information than required by htsget-rs.
 The former